CumulusNetworks/docs/content/cumulus-linux/System-Configuration/Services-and-Daemons-in-Cumulus-Linux.md

                  ├─systemd-logind.service
                  │ └─405 /lib/systemd/systemd-logind
                  ├─system-getty.slice
-                 │ └─getty@tty1.service
+                 │ └─getty@tty1├─332 nginx: master process /usr/sbin/nginx -g daemon on; master_process on;
+                 │ └─333 nginx: worker process
+                 ├─auditd.service
-                 │   └─435 /sbin/agetty --noclear tty1 linux
+                 │   └─4235 /sbin/agetty --noclear tty1 linux
                  ├─systemd-udevd.service
-                 │ └─254 /lib/systemd/systemd-udevd
+                 │ └─254 /lib/systemd/systemd-udevuditd
-                 ├─mcelog.service
+                 ├─mcelograsdaemon.service
-                 │ └─438 /usr/sbin/mcelog --ignorenodev --daemon --foreground
+                 │ └─438275 /usr/sbin/mcelog --ignorenodev --daemon --foregroundrasdaemon -f -r
-                 ├─portwd.service
+                 ├─portwclagd.service
-                 │ └─603 /usr/bin/python /usr/sbin/portwd
+                 │ └─6011443 /usr/bin/python /usr/sbin/portwd
                  ├─lldpd.service
                  │ ├─911 lldpd: monitor.
                  │ └─936 lldpd: connected to oob-mgmt-switch
                  ├─rsyslog.service
                  │ └─392 /usr/sbin/rsyslogd -n
                  ├─ntp.service
-                 │ └─912 /usr/sbin/ntpd -n -u ntp:ntp -g
+                 │ └─912 /usr/sbin/ntpd -n -u ntp:ntp -gclagd --daemon 169.254.1.2 peerlink.4094 44:39:39:ff:40:94 --priority 100 --vxlanAnycas
-                 ├─acpid.service
+                 ├─acpiswitchd.service
-                 │ └─390 /usr/sbin/acpid
+                 │ └─4390 /usr/sbin/acpid
                  └─mstpd.service
-                   └─436 /sbin/mstpd -d -v2
+                   └─436 /sbin/mstpd -d -v2switchd -vx
+                 ...

 ### <span>systemctl Subcommands</span>

 `systemctl` has a number of subcommands that perform a specific operation on a given service.

-  - **status**: Returns the status of the specified service.
+  - **status**: R returns the status of the specified service.

-  - **start**: Starts the service.
+  - **start**: S starts the service.

-  - **stop**: Stops the service.
+  - **stop**: S stops the service.

-  - **restart**: Stops, then starts the service, all the while maintaining state.
-So if there are dependent services or services that mark the restarted service as *Required*, the other services also get restarted.
+  - **restart**: S stops, then starts the service, all the while maintaining state.
+So iIf there are dependent services or services that mark the restarted service as *Required*, the other services also get restarted.
 For example, running `systemctl restart frr.service` restarts any of the routing protocol services that are enabled and running, such as `bgpd` or `ospfd`.

-  - **reload**: Reloads a service's configuration.
+  - **reload**: R reloads a service'sthe configuration for the service.

-  - **enable**: Enables the service to start when the system boots, but does not start it unless you use the `systemctl start SERVICENAME.service` command or reboot the switch.
+  - **enable**: E enables the service to start when the system boots, but does not start it unless you use the `systemctl start SERVICENAME.service` command or reboot the switch.

-  - **disable**: Disables the service, but does not stop it unless you use the `systemctl stop SERVICENAME.service` command or reboot the switch.
-A disabled service can still be started or stopped.
+  - **disable**: D disables the service, but does not stop it unless you use the `systemctl stop SERVICENAME.service` command or reboot the switch.
+A disabled service can still beYou can started or stopped a disabled service.

-  - **reenable**: Disables, then enables a service.
+  - **reenable**: D disables, then enables a service.
 You might need to do this so that any new *Wants* or *WantedBy* lines create the symlinks necessary for ordering.
 This has no side effects on other services.

 There is often little reason to interact with the services directly using these commands.
-If a critical service should happen to crash or hit an error it will be automatically respawned by systemd.
-Systemd is effectively the caretaker of services in modern Linux systems and is responsible for starting all the necessary services at boot time.
+If a critical service should happen to crash or hitcrashes or encounters an error, it will beis automatically respawned by systemd.
+Ssystemd is effectively the caretaker of services in modern Linux systems and is responsible for starting all the necessary services at boot time.

 ### <span>Ensure a Service Starts after Multiple Restarts</span>

 By default, `systemd` is configured to try to restart a particular service only a certain number of times within a given interval before the service fails to start at all.
 The settings for this are stored in the service script.
-The settings are *StartLimitInterval* (which defaults to 10 seconds) and *StartBurstLimit* (which defaults to 5 attempts), but many services override these defaults, sometimes with much longer times. `switchd.service`, for example, sets *StartLimitInterval=10m* and *StartBurstLimit=3*, which means if you restart switchd more than 3 times in 10 minutes, it does not start.
+The settings are, *StartLimitInterval* (which defaults to 10 seconds) and *StartBurstLimit* (which defaults to 5

+5 attempts), but are stored in the service script; however, many services override these defaults, sometimes with much longer times.
+For example,
+`switchd.service`, for example, sets *StartLimitInterval=10m* and *StartBurstLimit=3*, which means;*
+therefore, if you
+ restart `switchd` more than 3 times in 10 minutes, it does not start.

-When the restart fails for this reason, a message similar to the following appears:
+When the restart fails for this reason, you see a message similar to the following appears:

     Job for switchd.service failed.
 See 'systemctl status switchd.service' and 'journalctl -xn' for details.